Charcoal & Coal Petrology /

 An Introduction to Combustion in Organic Materials.
 PDF file in:

 Belcher, C.M. (ed.): Fire Phenomena and the Earth System: An Interdisciplinary Guide to Fire Science.
-(John Wiley & Sons) See also here and there.
+(John Wiley & Sons) See also here.

 !
 D. Uhl et al. (2008): Permian and Triassic wildfires and atmospheric oxygen levels.
 PDF file, 1st WSEAS International Conference on Environmental and Geological Science and Enginering, Malta.